-- A Cut 115ø holes (or cut 115mm wide slot) to coincide/align with panel core holes (150 centre increments) as required by design engineer or remove panel as shown in detail F.11.7 - B Max N12 hook bars, provided at 150, 300 or 450 centres.
+- A Cut 115^ø holes at 150mm centres to match holes in main profile, or remove panel as shown in Detail F.11.7 - B Max N12 hook bars, provided at 150, 300 or 450 centres.
 Dimension 'B' to suit required lap length with horizontal bar.

 - C Vertical bar inserted following hook bar placement. - Bracing required on opposite end of T-Junction to prevent bulging.
 For bracing and installation details refer to section F.11.7. - NOTE: Detail intended for where structural continuity is required.
 Otherwise, dowel only connection can be used instead of hook bars.
-Dowel only connection will eliminate the requirement to cut holes in panels. - NOTE: Dincel recommends using only dowel bar connections at basement wall junctions.
+Dowel only connection will eliminate the requirement to cut holes in panels.